 Some of the important internet protocols are TCP/IP, HTTPS, DNS and SMTP.

 The Simple Mail Transfer Protocol is a communication protocol that allows the users on the same or different computers to send mails over the internet.
 It involves a particular set of guidelines according to which the communication via mail takes place.

 SMTP acts as a push protocol by transmitting the mail on and across the networks.
-It comes under the application layer of TCP/IP protocol, where it works in a 'store and forward manner.'
+It comes under the application layer of TCP/IP protocol, where it works in 'store and forward' manner.